 When marketers talk about buyer persona, they usually mean the ideal client to target.
 However, it is equally important to understand which clients are not suitable for your business.
+A negative persona helps businesses identify and avoid audiences that drain resources without providing value.
 This is exactly why a negative buyer persona is created - a portrait of an undesirable audience, interaction with which does not bring value and can even harm the business.

 Understanding who you should not attract is as important as knowing your target audience.
+Negative personas refine targeting by excluding poor-fit customers, improving ROI and team efficiency.
 In this article, we will analyze what a negative buyer persona is, why it is important, how to create it and how to use it in marketing and sales to optimize resources and increase business efficiency.

 What Is a Negative Buyer Persona?